nataliarmelo/nahrdmelo/README.md

  # Hello, I’m Natalia!👩🏻‍💻 #

-📝 I've a degree in business and I'm currently in the process of career migration.
+📝 I've a degree in business and I'm currently in the process of career migration. <br>
-I discovered a new world with development, and I'm enjoying every momento of this process!
+I discovered a new world with development and I'm enjoying every moment of this process!

 Come see my projects and my growth as a dev.